School Meals at St Michael's

 Fruit Tuck and Sweets in School

 Please do not send sweets or cakes in to school for birthdays or special occasions.
-Sweets will not be handed out in school.
+Sweets or cakes will NOT be handed out in school.

 Milk and Fruit in Key Stage 1